An Efficient Transfer Learning Framework for Multiagent Reinforcement Learning: Multiagent Policy Transfer Framework (MAPTF)

-MAOPT-SRO applies a novel option learning algorithm, Successor Representation Option (SRO) learning to learn the option-value function under each agent's preference.
-The SRO network architecture is shown in Figure \ref{fig-sro}, with each observation $o^i$ from each agent $i$ as input. $o^i$ is input through two fully-connected layers to generate the state embedding $\phi_{o^i}$, which is transmitted to three network sub-modules.
+MAPTF applies a novel option learning algorithm, Successor Representation Option (SRO) learning to learn the option-value function under each agent's preference.
+The SRO network architecture is shown in Figure \ref{fig-sro}, with each observation $o^i$ from each agent $i$ as input. $o^i$ corresponding to the global state $s$ is inputted through two fully-connected layers to generate the state embedding $\phi_{o^i}$, which is transmitted to three network sub-modules.
 The first sub-module contains the state reconstruction model which ensures $\phi_{o^i}$ well representing $o^i$, and the weights for the immediate reward approximation at local observation $o^i$.
 The immediate reward is approximated as a linear function of $\phi_{o^i}$: ${\mathcal{R}^i}(\phi_{o^i})\approx \phi_{o^i}\cdot\mathbf{w}$, where $\mathbf{w} \in {\mathbb{R}}^{D}$ is the weight vector.
 The second sub-module is used to approximate SR for options $m_{sr}(\phi_{o^i},\omega|\tau)$ which describes the expected discounted future state occupancy of executing the option $\omega$.
-The last sub-module is used to update the termination probability $\beta(\phi_{{o^{i}}^{'}},\omega|\varpi)$, which is similar to that in MAOPT-LOA described in Section \ref{sec3.3}.
+The last sub-module is used to update the termination probability $\beta(\phi_{{o^{i}}^{'}},\omega|\varpi)$.